r2chippin/gowiki/README.md

    go mod download
    ```

-3. Set up the MySQL database and configure the connection in the application.
+3. Set up the MySQL database and configure the connection in the `congfig.json` file.
+You can check the `configSample.json` to get a template.

 4. Run the application: